zongyf02/mlax/docs/source/overview.rst

 In other words, you get the auto-differentation, auto-vectorization, parallelization, and jit-compile capabilities of JAX for free.
-As you will see, mlax relies on some of the above transformations to properly function.
+As you will see, mlax relies on some of thos transformations to properly function.

 .. note::
     mlax functions are JAX functions; they can be composed with each other